FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/mrs_cluster_v1.md

 * `node_public_cert_name` - (Required) Name of a key pair You can use a key to log in to the Master node in the cluster.

-* `safe_mode` - (Required) MRS cluster running mode 0: common mode The value
+* `safe_mode` - (Required) MRS cluster running mode.
-    indicates that the Kerberos authentication is disabled.
+    + **0**: common mode The value indicates that the Kerberos authentication is disabled.
       Users can use all functions provided by the cluster.
-1: safe mode The value indicates that the Kerberos authentication is enabled.
-Common users cannot use the file management or job management functions of an MRS cluster and cannot view cluster resource usage or the job records of Hadoop and Spark.
+    + **1**: safe mode The value indicates that the Kerberos authentication is enabled.
+      Common users cannot use the file management and job management functions of an MRS cluster or view cluster resource usage and the job records of Hadoop and Spark.
 To use these functions, the users must obtain the relevant permissions from the MRS Manager administrator.
-The request has the cluster_admin_secret parameter only when safe_mode is set to 1.

-* `cluster_admin_secret` - (Optional) Indicates the password of the MRS Manager administrator.
-The password for MRS 1.5.0: Must contain 6 to 32 characters.
+* `cluster_admin_secret` - (Required) Indicates the password of the MRS Manager administrator.
-    Must contain at least two types of the following: Lowercase letters Uppercase letters Digits Special characters of `~!@#$%^&*()-_=+\|[{}];:'",<.>/?
-Spaces Must be different from the username.
-Must be different from the username written in reverse order.
-The password for MRS 1.3.0: Must contain 8 to 64 characters.
+    + Must contain 8 to 32 characters.
-    Must contain at least four types of the following: Lowercase letters Uppercase letters Digits Special characters of `~!@#$%^&*()-_=+\|[{}];:'",<.>/?
-Spaces Must be different from the username.
-Must be different from the username written in reverse order.
-This parameter needs to be configured only when safe_mode is set to 1.
+    + Must contain at least three of the following: Lowercase letters, Uppercase letters, Digits and Special characters: `~!@#$%^&*()-_=+\|[{}];:'",<.>/? and space
+    + Cannot be the username or the username spelled backwards.

+* `cluster_version` - (Optional) Version of the clusters.
+Possible values are as follows:
+    MRS 1.8.9, MRS 2.0.1, MRS 2.1.0 and MRS 3.1.0-LTS.1.
+The latest version of MRS is used by default.

+* `cluster_type` - (Optional) Type of clusters.
+0: analysis cluster; 1: streaming cluster.
+   The default value is 0.

 * `log_collection` - (Optional) Indicates whether logs are collected when cluster installation fails.
 0: not collected 1: collected The default value is 0.
 If log_collection is set to 1, OBS buckets will be created to collect the MRS logs.
     These buckets will be charged.

 * `component_list` - (Required) Service component list.
+The object structure is documented below.

 * `add_jobs` - (Optional) You can submit a job when you create a cluster to save time and use MRS easily.
     Only one job can be added.
+The object structure is documented below.

 The `component_list` block supports:

+* `component_name` - (Required) the Component name.
+    + MRS 3.1.0-LTS.1 supports the following components:
+      - The analysis cluster contains the following components: Hadoop, Spark2x, HBase, Hive, Hue, HetuEngine, Loader, Flink, Oozie, ZooKeeper, Ranger, and Tez.
+      - The streaming cluster contains the following components: Kafka, Flume, ZooKeeper, and Ranger.
+    + MRS 2.0.1 supports the following components:
-* `component_name` - (Required) Component name Currently, Hadoop, Spark, HBase, Hive, Hue, Loader, Flume, Kafka and Storm are supported.
-Loader and Flume are not supported by MRS 1.3.0.
+      - The analysis cluster contains the following components: Presto, Hadoop, Spark, HBase, Hive, Hue, Loader, and Tez
-* `componentId` - Component ID Component IDs supported by MRS 1.5.0 include:
-    MRS 1.5.0_001: Hadoop MRS 1.5.0_002: Spark MRS 1.5.0_003: HBase MRS 1.5.0_004:
-    Hive MRS 1.5.0_005: Hue MRS 1.5.0_006: Kafka MRS 1.5.0_007: Storm MRS 1.5.0_008:
-    Loader MRS 1.5.0_009: Flume Component IDs supported by MRS 1.3.0 include: MRS 1.3.0_001: Hadoop MRS 1.3.0_002: Spark MRS 1.3.0_003: HBase MRS 1.3.0_004: Hive MRS 1.3.0_005: Hue MRS 1.3.0_006: Kafka MRS 1.3.0_007: Storm For example, the component ID of Hadoop is MRS 1.5.0_001, or MRS 1.3.0_001.
+      - The streaming cluster contains the following components: Kafka, Storm, and Flume.
+    + MRS 1.8.9 supports the following components:
-* `componentName` - Component name Currently, Hadoop, Spark, HBase, Hive, Hue, Loader, Flume, Kafka and Storm are supported.
-Loader and Flume are not supported by MRS 1.3.0.
+      - The analysis cluster contains the following components: Presto, Hadoop, Spark, HBase, Opentsdb, Hive, Hue, Loader, and Flink
-* `componentVersion` - Component version MRS 1.5.0 supports the following component
-    version: Component version of an analysis cluster: Hadoop: 2.7.2 Spark: 2.1.0
-    HBase: 1.0.2 Hive: 1.2.1 Hue: 3.11.0 Loader: 2.0.0 Component version of a streaming
-    cluster: Kafka: 0.10.0.0 Storm: 1.0.2 Flume: 1.6.0 MRS 1.3.0 supports the following
-    component version: Component version of an analysis cluster: Hadoop: 2.7.2 Spark:
-    1.5.1 HBase: 1.0.2 Hive: 1.2.1 Hue: 3.11.0 Component version of a streaming
-    cluster: Kafka: 0.10.0.0 Storm: 1.0.2
-* `componentDesc` - Component description
+      - The streaming cluster contains the following components: Kafka, KafkaManager, Storm, and Flume.

 The `add_jobs` block supports:
 * `job_type` - (Required) Job type 1: MapReduce 2: Spark 3: Hive Script 4: HiveQL